CCHS-Melbourne/ESPlant/README.md

 **One library that you should install this way is the OneWire library**.
 Search for "OneWire" and then click the Install button to install it.

 For the ESPlant the other required libraries are set up as "git submodules" inside the "Libraries" directory.

-Run these commands in your top-level ESPlant directory to initialise the git submodules:
+If you did a "recursive" clone then you will have these, otherwise you can add them to a "normal" clone by running this command:

 ```
-git submodule init
-git submodule update
+git submodule update --init
 ```

 Inside the Libraries directory there is a script `install_libraries.sh` that you can run on Linux or OS X to symlink all of the libraries into your Arduino libraries directory so you can use them.